Ronald Mourad Cohen: Controversies

 Cohen was chairman of Apax at the time of the Apax-owned British United Shoe Machinery pension collapse in 2000 which left 544 workers, many of them long service, without any pension.
 Collapse followed demerger from USM-Texon and asset transfer between the companies.
 Pension funds were transferred to the new BUSM scheme two weeks before receivership, and 4 days before a new revaluation was due.

 MPs Edward Garnier, Patricia Hewitt and Ashok Kumar all called for a proper enquiry, Garnier citing the "mysterious circumstances" under which the pensions "disappeared", whilst Hewitt said "it is clearly important that such serious allegations are properly investigated."
 No new investigation took place, leading Kumar to say "I think these people need flogging.
 I feel so angry on behalf of decent upright citizens robbed of their basic human rights. ...
 These are greedy, selfish capitalists who live on the backs of others."

 In 2007, the GMB (trade union) blamed private equity firms for the collapse of 96 pension funds and linked Cohen with losses totalling £81m at Dexion, British United Shoe Machinery and USM Texon.

 Politics

 In 1974 Cohen stood as the parliamentary candidate for the Liberal Party in Kensington North, and in 1979 he stood as its European candidate in London West.

-In 1996 he switched allegiance to the Labour Party, becoming a supporter of Tony Blair.
-In 2004, Cohen was the Labour Party's fourth largest financial supporter, after Lord Sainsbury, Sir Christopher Ondaatje and Lord Hamlyn.
+In 1996 Cohen switched allegiance to the Labour Party, becoming a supporter of Tony Blair.
+In 2001, he was one of Labour's top 50 donors, giving £100,000 to its head office.
+In 2004, he was Labour's fourth largest financial supporter, after Lord Sainsbury, Sir Christopher Ondaatje and Lord Hamlyn.

 In November 2011 he was financially linked with a new "non-political" movement in Israel, the sole goal of which is to change the country's electoral system.